Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Cognito User Pools

 > Create a serverless database of user for your web & mobile apps
+> User pools help you track user device, location, and IP address, and adapt to sign-in requests of different risk levels

 * Features:
   * Simple login: Username (or email) / password combination